GoogleCloudPlatform/fda-mystudies/Terraform/README.md

 ```
 |- bootstrap: one time setup to create projects to host Terraform state and CICD pipeline.
 |- cicd: CloudBuild configs for the CICD pipeline.
+|- secrets: Definitions of secrets used in the org (secret values are not set in configs).
 |- org: org level resources.
 Resources within this directory should be managed by CICD pipeline.
   |- terragrunt.hcl: root Terragrunt config which defines remote state for all deployments.
   |- project.{PREFIX}-devops: additional resources that will go in the devops project.